spandit812/linux-commands/linux-cgroup.md

   <b>Mount</b>, <b>PID</b> are not fully isolated in the container.
 Only host machines can acess or view the details of the container.
   But, <b>Network</b> namespace of the container is isolated from host machine as well other containers.
+  <b>Purpose of isolation of network, is to repeat the port and IP in the container.
+There will not be any conflict. because both will be in different namespace.</b>
 </pre>